Symmetries of linearized gravity from adjoint operators: Spin-1

 \subsection{Hertz potentials, Debye potentials and Teukolsky separability}

 To discuss the anti-linear symmetry operator \eqref{eq:Spin1CurlDgSdg} we briefly recall the Hertz potential construction for spin-1 on a curved background along the lines of \cite[Section III]{1979PhRvD..19.1641K}.
-Let $\bar P_{A'B'}$ be a Hertz potential, i.e. a symmetric spinor solving the Hertz equation\footnote{On Minkowski space, setting $\mathcal{G}_{AA'}=0$, the Hertz equation is given by $\square\bar{P}_{A'B'}=0$.}
+Let $\bar P_{A'B'} \in \SymSpin_{0,2}$ be a Hertz potential, i.e. solving the Hertz equation